 The school does not encourage the use of Facebook and other social networking sites by its pupils during school time.
 All ICT courses include instruction in safe internet use.
 All students and staff are provided with training, which helps them recognise dangers posed by cyberbullying.
 This includes text/SMS messaging, social media, gaming and emails.
+(See On-Line Policy)

-(See E- Safety (On-Line safeguarding) Policy) Staff also need to be aware that under 'the Malicious Communications Act 1988,' it is an offence for a person to send an electronic communication to another person with the intent to cause distress or anxiety...'
+Staff also need to be aware that under 'the Malicious Communications Act 1988,' it is an offence for a person to send an electronic communication to another person with the intent to cause distress or anxiety...'